Allen County, Indiana Military

 Ancestors, Family, and Associates in the War of 1812 Records by instructor David E. Rencher is a Free video course from Ancestry.com Academy.

-Fort Wayne and America’s 2nd War for Independence by Emily Rober published September 22, 2015 on History Center Notes & Queries blog.
+Fort Wayne and America’s 2nd War for Independence by Emily Rober published September 22, 2015 on History Center Notes & Queries blog

 War of 1812 Indiana Muster, Pay and Receipt Rolls at the IUPUI University Library Digital Collection states: This collection consists of Muster, pay and receipt rolls of Indiana territory volunteers or militia of the period of the War of 1812.
 They are in the form of four oversized bound volumes of photostats made by Leet Brothers Co. in 1926 from information in the U.S. Adjutant General's Office.
 According to the following note, "The U.S. Adjutant general states that these records do not include the names of soldiers of the regular army of the U.S. and member of the U.S. Rangers who enlisted from Indiana territory.
 The names listed...include Justices of the Peace, administrators, administratrices, clerk of court, witnesses, widows, attorneys, substitutes, etc." The four physical volumes digitized here reside in the collection of the Genealogy Division, Indiana State Library.
 An Index was created by Genealogy Division staff and bound into Volume 1.
+The Society of the War of 1812 in the State of Indiana - Male descendants of good moral character and reputation proving lineal descent from an American participant of the War of 1812 are eligible for membership.

 August 1, 2023 post by Fold3 on Facebook: